RobinCook-LC/Robin-Cook_Case-Study_24/README.md

 3. The user can mark a task as completed, which sends a message with the task id and time spent to the imaginary backend

 ### Technical Requirements
-1. Appropriately comment your code, make sure it readable but don't overdo it
+1. Code needs to explain itself.
+Comment where necessary but don't overdo it
+2. Code readability is important.
+Use meaningful variable names and split your code into functions where it makes sense
+3. Use the provided useImaginaryBackend to mock the backend calls
+4. Use meaningful state management to hold you timer data.
+You can use pinia for that, but it is not required for this task.
+5. Keep in mind what happens if the tab loses fokus.
+You can ignore data loss when the user closes the tab.
-2. Write Cypress test(s) for your application and/or component(s)
+6. Write Cypress test(s) for your application and/or component(s)
 - The test(s) should cover the functionality of switching between tasks
 - The test(s) should cover the functionality of pausing and resuming the timer
-- Optionally hook into your http call to the imaginary backend to validate the data that is sent
+- Optionally hook into your save call to the imaginary backend to validate the data that is sent

+### No one is born a master
+If you have any questions or need help, please ask us.
+We are a team, and we are here to help each other.

 ### Submitting your work
 - Create a fork of this repository and push your work to it